-Learn How To Use WPOnce upon a time and not so long ago, blogs looked like blogs and websites looked like websites.
-You could easily tell the difference.
+It used to be that blogs looked like blogs and websites looked like websites.
+One could easily tell the difference.

-Then the WordPress CMS came along and revolutionized web publishing.
-Now, it’s becoming harder to tell if the site is running on a “blogging” content management system (CMS) like WordPress, or if it’s been developed using a web development software tooltool.
-Not so much in terms of what the sites are being used for, but in terms of web design and also being able to tell what’s “under the hood”.
+Then the WordPress CMS came along and changed everything.
+Now, it’s becoming increasingly more difficult to tell the difference between what tools are being used to build the two.
+Not so much in terms of what the sites are being used for, but in terms of website design and also being able to tell what’s under the surface.

-For website owners, understanding the difference between a Content Management System application like WordPress and other website-building software is huge, not so much in terms of the technical differences, but more importantly, in terms of the things that many website owners are mostly concerned with, such as web development costs, ease of use, ability to keep the site up-to-date, managing web content, etc.
+For website owners, understanding the difference between a Content Management System application like WordPress and other website-building software is huge, not so much in terms of the technical differences, but more importantly, regarding the things that matter to most website owners, like web development costs, ease of use, ability to keep the website up-to-date, managing content, etc.

 Think about this …